|The Edinburgh School of Architecture & Landscape Architecture|

 Further information about whether you require a visa and other visa routes can be found at: www.gov.uk/check-uk-visa

 Conditions of Employment

 This role is grade UE07 and therefore the post holder is automatically included in membership of the Universities Superannuation Scheme (USS), subject to the USS membership criteria, unless they indicate that they choose not to join the Scheme.

 For further information please visit our Pensions website.

-The role is grade UE07 and attracts an annual salary of £33,199 to £39,609 on a pro-rata basis for 8 hours each week.
+The role is grade UE07 and attracts an annual salary of £33,797 to £40,322, pro rata, for 35 hours each week.
 Salary is paid monthly by direct transfer to your Bank or Building Society account, normally on the 28th of the month.
 Salaries for part-time staff are calculated on the full-time scales, pro-rata to the Standard Working Week.